 Why don't we just settle, in round figures, for 4,000 years then?
 Because that would make Christ's Return much less likely to be imminent.
 The basis for this opinion is easy to see.
-With 2,000 years forwards from Christ's Birth in Bethlehem until now, and 4,000 years backwards from His Birth to Adam, we have only 6,000 years.
+With 2,000 years going forward from Christ's Crucifixion until 2033), and 4,000 years going backward from His Cross to Adam, we have only 6,000 years.
 Therefore we would not fulfill God's "Week" - a Week lasting for 7 x 1,000 years - until another 1,000 years had elapsed.
-So we could not really expect Jesus before the year 3000 CE, in that case (please see Genesis 29:27).
+So we could not really expect Jesus before the year 3033 CE, in that case.
+(For an example of a "week" associated with two seven year periods, as was the case with Jacob please see Genesis 29:27.)

 ^ So if five millennia passed from Adam to Christ, this would be a much more favorable outcome for us, but do we have any evidence that this was what actually happened?
 Yes we do.
 There are two witnesses to this timescale.
 The first is written, the second cut in stone.

-There is an apocryphal writing - Adam and Eve - which runs to two books.
-The authenticity of this work is endorsed by parts of it being quoted in the Talmud (the official record of Jewish Oral Law).
+Among the pseudepygrapha(6), there is a writing - Adam and Eve - which runs to two books.
+The authenticity of this work is endorsed by parts of it being quoted in the Talmud (the official record of Jewish oral law plus rabbinic commentary).
 This work gives us the following Prophecy: